Mar 27, 2025

 Birds

-Four seabirds and shorebirds in our region are ESA-listed: Rufa red knot, Piping plover, Roseate tern, and Black-capped petrel.
-Two layers from the U.S. Fish & Wildlife Service show proposed and final critical habitat in the Atlantic for Rufa red knot (endangered) and Piping plover (threatened).
-Roseate tern and Black-capped petrel do not have critical habitat defined in our region.
-The available critical habitat layers can be found within the Birds category in the Data Explorer.
-Whereas the Portal currently does not contain relative density models for Rufa red knot or Piping plover, models for Roseate tern and Black-capped petrel are available within the Birds > Individual Species menu.
+Four species of seabirds and shorebirds in our region are ESA-listed: rufa red knot, piping plover, roseate tern, and black-capped petrel.
+Two layers from the U.S. Fish & Wildlife Service show proposed and final critical habitat in the Atlantic for rufa red knot (endangered) and piping plover (threatened).
+Roseate tern and black-capped petrel do not have critical habitat defined in our region.
+The available critical habitat layers can be found under Birds > Bird Habitat in the Data Explorer.
+Whereas the Portal currently does not contain relative density models for rufa red knot or piping plover, models for roseate tern and black-capped petrel are available under Birds > Bird Summary Products > Bird Relative Density by Species.

 Predicted relative density of state-bird species and areas of proposed and final critical habitat for birds (Rufa red knot and Piping plover).